 Also See The Trilobite’s Eye: An Embarrassment to Evolution and The Cleaner Fish

 A fundamental concept of the theory of evolution is that of gradual change from a "primitive," less complex organism into a highly structured organism over an imagined period of millions of years.
 How valid is this idea?
 Can we really verify the evidence supporting this idea?
-There are many animals existing today that totally defies evolution by their very existence.
-This chapter will give examples of some of these animals and explain the problems they give the theory of evolution.
+There are many animals existing today that totally defy evolution by their very existence.
+This chapter will give examples of some of these animals and explain the problems they pose the theory of evolution.

 The logical frame of reference used in concluding that these animals could not have been the product of evolution is called an indirect proof.
 The way this works is to assume the opposite of what you wish to prove, proceed logically until you reach a contradiction or an impasse, then conclude that the alternative is true.
 In this chapter, we will use the concept of indirect proof with evolution, proceed logically until we reach an dead end, leaving creation as the only other alternative.